 When the Psalmist says, “The LORD wraps Himself in light as with a garment,” he is using poetic language to echo the rest of Bible’s teaching:

-God (Father, Son, and Spirit) is light, not a light or the light, but light itself and the Source of all created light.
-The Lord of the Bible is morally perfect and pure, unlike mythical “gods” of the ancient Near East, Greece, and Rome.
+God (Father, Son, and Spirit) is light, not only a light or the light, but light itself and the Source of all created light.
+The Lord of the Bible is morally perfect and pure, unlike mythical “gods” of the ancient world.
 Their make-believe deities were angry, spiteful, depraved characters.
-God is light in Himself and He creates physical light and life out of darkness.
+God is morally bright in Himself and He creates physical light and life out of darkness.
 He is the Source of all health and perfection.
-The Lord is the Source of all intellectual wisdom, insight, and knowledge.
+And the Source of all intellectual wisdom, insight, and knowledge.
 He is the Source of all moral and ethical light.
 God defines and determines what is righteous and evil, based on His own personal integrity.
 We human beings have a mix of good and bad in us, but John says: God is light; in Him there is no darkness at all.
 He cannot be tempted by evil, nor does He tempt anyone.

 When we consider Scripture truth about God, it fills us with wonder, love, and praise for Him.
 He wants us to be amazed by Him, to be humble before Him, and to run to Him for refuge because the Lord loves us with an everlasting love and upholds us with Christ’s everlasting arms.